 Blue Jeans with Blazer

 Blue jeans with a blazer will always be a classic choice when your dress code is smart-casual.
-Think of it as the best both of worlds; denim is rough and raw while the blazer is your structured and defined.
-Also just as easy to pair with literally any blazer of choice (apart from Navy, no doubling up here), this smart-casual combination is sure to save you in the morning rush.
+Think of it as the best both of worlds; denim is laid-back and casual, while the blazer is structured and refined.
+Also, it’s just as easy to pair with literally any blazer of choice (apart from Navy, no doubling up here), this smart-casual combination is sure to save you in the morning rush.
+Also, this look can easily transition to after work drinks.
+What we’re getting at here is that if you’re wearing a blazer and jeans, you’ll be dressed perfectly for almost any occasion.

 Grey Jeans with Blazer

-If black and blue aren’t doing wonders, then opt for the light wash of grey denim.
-Perfect for more winter and autumn seasons, grey denim can be just as easy to wear with your blazer.
-Our Editors prefer to pair our grey denim with black, navy or printed blazers rather, as opposed to grey.
-As co-ordination can work for some looks, grey denim on grey blazer really doesn’t, and can leave you looking like you’ve stepped out of a 1940’s film.
+If black and blue denim just isn’t tickling your fancy, then try opting for a shade of grey denim to switch up your look.
+Perfectly suited for autumn and winter style, grey denim can be just as easy to wear with your blazer as other shades.
+Our Editors prefer to pair our grey denim with darker neutrals like black, navy, or even some printed styles of blazers.
+Monochromatic colour schemes can work for some looks, but be advise against wearing grey denim and a grey blazer together – you could end up looking washed out or like you’ve just stepped out of a 1940’s film.

 Men’s Coloured Blazers